microsoft/pxt/common-docs/github/private-assignments.md

 #### Public repositories

 Using **public** repositories simplifies a lot the configuration phase for the assignments.
-If it is acceptable for the code to be publically available on [GitHub](https://github.com), we recommend using the [public assignments](/github/public-assignments).
+If it is acceptable for the code to be publicly available on [GitHub](https://github.com), we recommend using the [public assignments](/github/public-assignments).

 ### ~